SourceBox-LLC/FineFoundry/README.md

 - **Quick Local Inference**:
   - After a successful local run, a Quick Local Inference panel appears.
   - Test the trained adapter with prompt input, temperature / max token sliders, presets (Deterministic / Balanced / Creative), and a clear-history button.
+  - When you click **Run Inference**, the button is disabled and a small progress ring plus status text indicate that the fine-tuned model is loading and generating; the response appears in the panel once it is ready.
 - **Training configurations**:
   - Save the current setup (dataset, hyperparameters, training target, Runpod infra or local Docker settings) as a JSON config.
   - Load configs from the **Configuration** section to quickly restore full training setups.